 An effective Twitter management strategy has two major components: content creation, and audience development.

-In general, you shouldn’t be posting on Facebook as much as you post on Twitter.
-Once a day is plenty, but many of our artists like to post more (it all depends on how reactive your Facebook followers are and how much money you wish to invest in ads or a promotional strategy).
-Content of Facebook posts needs to be more in-depth than tweets.
-Many studies also show that native video and images are effective on Facebook so we make sure we mix up what we are posting.
+Ah, Facebook, love it or hate it – you need a Page and 3-4X a week is recommended.
+However, many of our artists like to post more (it all depends on how reactive your Facebook followers are and how much money you wish to invest in Boosting, and ads).
+The content of Facebook posts needs to be more in-depth than tweets.
+Many studies also show that native video and images and Facebook Live are effective on Facebook so we make sure we mix up what we are posting.
+We have seen a lot of mistakes

 As you may know, Facebook is virtually all pay-to-play.
 The newsfeed algorithms are annoyingly skewed to benefit paid advertisers.
 Therefore, a huge part of Facebook SMM is creating and manage ads for you.
 We create an advertising strategy that drives engagement on promotional posts, web traffic, and encourages sharing amongst your audience’s networks.
-We also monitor Ad Insights and analytics to determine which Ads are producing the best results, and which strategies resonate well among your target audience.
-Lastly, we strategize on special activations such as contests, newsletter sign up drives (a free download in exchange for an email, for instance), charity tie-ins for Ads, etc.
+We also monitor Ad Insights and analytics to determine which Ads are producing the best results, and which strategies resonate well with your target audience.
+Lastly, we strategize on special activations such as contests, newsletter sign up drives, Facebook Live, charity, and tie-ins for Ads, etc.

 Instagram is one of the most popular social media channels, and one of the easiest to use.
 It’s a great platform on which to build your brand, increase your following, and create compelling content.
-We’ve written several blog posts that are full of advice on how to use Instagram effectively.
-A social media manager can do all sorts of things for you on Instagram – creating and posting custom graphics and images to support your brand, gathering your approved personal photos and scheduling at least one post a day, utilizing appropriate hashtags and engaging in conversations to get you more followers, and connecting your account to all your other social channels.
+We’ve written several blog posts including The Musician’s Guide to Instagram, 7 Great Instagram Users To Follow And Emulate and Top Tools and Apps to Optimize Your Instagram Account that are full of advice on how to use Instagram effectively.
+A social media manager can do all sorts of things for you on Instagram – creating and posting custom graphics and images to support your brand, gathering your approved personal photos and scheduling at least one post a day, utilizing appropriate hashtags and engaging in conversations to get you more followers, and connecting your account to all your other social channels when appropriate for cross-posting.
+We suggest you post on Instagram 3-4X a week.

 Leave a Reply